 - 7. An efficient market will allocate funds to their most productive uses due to competition among wealth-maximizing investors.
 Prices are assumed to be a function of information about the firm and economy.
 Only new, unexpected information will cause investors to buy or sell securities.
 Investors determine the price of assets through their participation in the financial markets.
-Changes in supply and demand continually impact prices in an efficient market. - An alternative view of market pricing is put forth by advocates of behavioral finance.
+Changes in supply and demand continually impact prices in an efficient market. - An alternate view of market pricing is put forth by advocates of behavioral finance.
 This explanation of market prices combines finance and psychology.
 Though prices may deviate from true value for psychological and other reasons, few investors have been able to earn a risk-adjusted, positive rate of return. - 8.
 Securitization is the process of pooling mortgages and then selling claims against that pool in the secondary market.
 Investors buying these securities extend a loan to the homeowner. - 9.
 Mortgage-backed securities represent claims on the cash flows generated by a pool of mortgages.
 As the homeowners pay off their mortgages, the money serves as income to the investors.
 The primary risk associated with mortgage-backed securities is that homeowners may not repay their loans. - 10.
 When a homeowner borrows money to buy a home, he borrows a fixed amount of money.
 As housing prices rise, the gap between what he owes and what the house is worth widens.
 Lenders will allow borrowers who have difficulty making mortgage payments tap this built-up equity.
 Therefore, mortgage default rates are relatively low. - 11.
 As home prices decline, the value of homes may be less than the amount owed to the bank.
 Hence many borrowers will simply walk away from their homes and let lenders repossess them.
 There will be an added supply of housing.
 If multiple homes in the area are facing foreclosure, the value of remaining homes will drop.
 At the same time, borrowers having trouble making mortgage payments will not be able to tap into any built-up equity.
 These homes will also be repossessed, and the number of homes for sale in an area will rise.
-Excess home availability will make the remaining homes less valuable, increasing the number of homeowners with houses worth less than the amount owed to the bank.
-It is a vicious cycle. - 12.
-As mortgage-backed security delinquency rates rose, the value of still solvent mortgage-back securities fell.
+Excess home availability will make the remaining homes less valuable, increasing the number of homeowners with houses worth less than the amount owed to the bank. - 12.
+A crisis in the financial sector generally has a spillover effect on the other sectors of the economy.
+This can be better understood by understanding the 2008 financial crisis.
+As mortgage-backed security delinquency rates rose, the value of still solvent mortgage-backed securities fell.
 This fall led to the questions about the solvency of investors, including financial institutions.
 Financial institutions cut back on the amount of lending, requiring higher standards for those borrowing money.
 Unable to obtain money easily in the money market, firms began to hoard cash and cut back expenditures.
 This decline hurt suppliers and curtailed employment at companies.
-Throughout the economy revenues fall as financial institutions cut back on lending. - 13.
+Throughout the economy, revenues fell as financial institutions cut back on lending. - 13.
 Due to their enormous impact, governments typically regulate financial institutions more than most economic sectors.
 Banking sector troubles and other factors contributed to the worst economic contraction in U.S. history during the Great Depression.
 Consequently, it is not surprising that an above-average amount of legislation was enacted in the 1930s. - 14.
 The Securities Act of 1933 was designed to regulate activity in the primary market, ensuring that sellers of new securities provided extensive disclosure.
 The Securities Exchange Act of 1934 regulates the trading of securities in secondary markets.
 The latter legislation also created the Securities Exchange Commission to enforce federal securities laws.